 Can I get an Amen for flat surfaces?

-After an unrelentingly undulating Day 4, the comparatively even 17-kilometre stretch from Red Range Campsite to Mayo Hut was just the ‘rest’ my exhausted legs were screaming for.
+Compared to an unrelentingly undulating Day 4, the relatively even 17-kilometre stretch on Day 5 was just the ‘rest’ my exhausted legs had screamed for.
 I spent the day zipping between dry creek beds, fields, forests and not so well worn paths.
-Thankfully, my ankles had finally adapted to the Flinders Ranges’ multitude of unstable surfaces.
+Thankfully, my ankles adapted quickly to the Flinders Ranges’ multitude of unstable surfaces.
 However, a self-contracted stomach bug had bubbled away overnight and threatened to derail my next few weeks.

 Heysen Trail Diary – Day 5

-I couldn’t believe the extraordinary width of the creek beds along this section.
-In this barren part of the world, it is unimaginable to think a body of water ever existed to fill these often 50-metre wide waterways.
-When I finally found Mayo Hut (my lodgings for the night) sitting atop one of these mighty channels late in the afternoon, I made the startling realisation that I’d spent the entire day in solitude.
+I could barely grasp the extraordinary width of the region’s expansive creek beds.
+In this barren part of the world, it’s unfathomable to think a body of water ever existed that filled these often 30-metre wide waterways.
+When I discovered Mayo Hut sitting aloft one of these mighty channels late in the afternoon, I made the startling realisation that I’d spent the entire day in solitude.

 It was 1899 when the Mayo family moved to the small humble cottage on the banks of the Wonaka Creek.
 When they arrived at the homestead their main possession was courage, but they left the property with less.

 Trailwalker Article (1988)

-I hadn’t interacted with the anybody for the entire day; no hikers, no farmers, no tourists, no cars, no planes, no signs of civilisation.
-Plus, there was still no mobile reception.
-Today was my first ‘Tomorrow When The War Began’ day.
-Anything could have happened in the outside world and I would be none the wiser.
-This is not a situation I can ever remember finding myself in.
+I hadn’t interacted with another soul for the entire day; no hikers, no farmers, no tourists, no cars, no signs of civilisation.
+Plus, my phone was still without reception.
+Today was my first ‘Tomorrow When The War Began’ day; anything could have happened in the outside world and I would be none the wiser.
+This was not a scenario I could ever remember finding myself in.

-Mayo Hut was just what the doctor ordered.
-Bunks, mattresses, pots, pans and the most perfectly provincial fireplace made for a snug nights accommodation.
+The gorgeously-restored hut was just what the doctor ordered.
+Bunks, mattresses, pots, pans and the most perfectly provincial fireplace built for snug night’s accommodation.
 But, I won’t lie, after 5 days of wandering through the wilderness, I was ready for a pub and another parmy.
-Next stop, one of the most recognised tourism centres in the Flinders Ranges, Hawker.
+Next stop on Day 6, the tourism hub of the Flinders Ranges, Hawker.